Ralo93/dataScienceRetreat/README.md

 ## Project Summary

-This is just some text
+- This project is supposed to be a dummy project just to showcase my amazing git skills!